johnpeart/dept-of-bad-ideas/_posts/2019-01-30-introducing-department-of-bad-ideas.md

 People working in public policy -- like me and some of the guests you'll hear from -- usually have to solve complex problems within ever tighter constraints.
 This podcast is about exploring what happens when you take most of the constraints away and ask people to reach for the most outrageous ideas they can think of.

-In each episode, two guests engage in a battle of policy ideation and wits.
+In each episode, two guests will engage in a battle of policy ideation and wits.
 Their task is to come up with the best-worst ideas possible.
 They have to be impractical, unpalatable or entirely nonsensical.

 ## What to expect